jeppevammenkristensen/auto-spectre/README.md

 }
 ```

+## Styles

+There are different properties to control the style.
+We won't go into detail here but we take a string as input and try to evaluate the style.
+If it can't be parsed an error will be outputted in the build log(since it's a source generator it will often first appear after a build).

+Styles can be, in very rough terms, [colors](https://spectreconsole.net/appendix/colors) or [styles](https://spectreconsole.net/appendix/styles) and used in different combinations.
+Try them out, you will be "told" if it's not allowed by the AutoSpectre SourceGenerator. :)

+* Red
+* Green slowblink
+* Red on white (red foreground on white background)
+* italic blue on yellow

 ## Conditions

 Using the `Condition` you can instruct whether prompting should occur for a given property.
 The condition should point to either a public bool property or a public method with no parameters returning bool.
 You can negate this by using the `NegateCondition` property.